 Every email you send out is an opportunity to remind people of what you do and how to reach you.
-When you had a job, you have this set up at work, right?
-Your employer knew if was a form of branding and it was good customer service!
-It made it easier for people to contact you and it makes you look professional.
+When you had a job, your company made you use one, right?
+Your employer knew an email signature was a form of branding and it was good customer service!
+It made it easier for people to contact you and it made you look professional.

 Starting today, I want everyone to have a personal email signature, especially if you are in transition (ie, looking for a job).
 Why?

 - It makes it easier for people to contact you

 - It showcases your professional image/reputation

 - It shows you have some amount of technical knowledge

 Jacob Share wrote a very helpful post on what to include and how to construct it.
 You can find that post here.
 This is an excerpt of what information should go in your signature (from Jacob’s post)

 Create a memorable email signature according to this formula.

 Required elements are bolded, the rest are recommended where relevant: